A New Approach to Motion Planning in 3D for a Dubins Vehicle: Special Case on a Sphere: Candidate optimal paths for Case 1:

 Substituting the above equation in \eqref{eq: derivative_cost_difference_RGL_path}, $\frac{d \Delta (\delta)}{d \delta} \big{|}_{\delta = 0}$ is obtained as

 which is greater than zero for all $0 < r < 1.$ However, this does not imply that the initial $L_\delta R_\pi L_\pi R_\delta$ can be replaced by an $RGL$ path for all $r$, since existence of a real solution for $a_1$ and $a_2$ should be guaranteed.
-To this end, \eqref{eq: LRLR_path_matrix_equation} is differentiated twice, evaluated at $\delta = 0,$ and simplified using the expressions for the rotation matrices (derived in \cite{free_terminal_sphere}) and skew-symmetric matrices (given in the proof of Lemma~\ref{lemma: non-optimality_CCpiC}) to obtain
+Hence, \eqref{eq: LRLR_path_matrix_equation} is differentiated twice, evaluated at $\delta = 0,$ and simplified using the expressions for the rotation matrices (given in Appendix~\ref{appsubsect: rotation_matrices}) and skew-symmetric matrices (given in the proof of Lemma~\ref{lemma: non-optimality_CCpiC}) to obtain

 where

 From \eqref{eq: second_order_equation_RGL_path}, it follows that $2 r b_1 + b_2 = 0.$ Further, noting that $\gamma_{33}$ must equal $\epsilon_{33},$ it follows that

 Substituting for $a_1$ from \eqref{eq: relation_a1_a2_CCpiCpiC_nonoptimality} in the above equation and simplifying, the equation for $a_2$ is obtained as